-- Complete personal essay answering one of the following prompts: - O Describe a time you encountered a problem and resolved it and explain its significance to you. - O Describe a problem that you would like to resolve and explain how you would resolve it and why it is of significance to you.
+- Complete personal essay answering one of the following prompts: - Describe a time you encountered a problem and resolved it and explain its significance to you. - Describe a problem that you would like to resolve and explain how you would resolve it and why it is of significance to you. - Official transcripts from all colleges attended (Unofficial Transcripts accepted during application process)

-- Official transcripts from all colleges attended (Unofficial Transcripts accepted during application process) - Pending BPPE Approval: If applying for the online program, please also include your completed Information Competency Assessment, which is available on our website with all admission forms.
+- If applying for the online program, please also include your completed Information Competency Assessment (linked here), which is available on our website with all admission forms. - TOEFL/IELTS Score: minimum of 500 pb or 61 ib or 6.0 (IELTS) (ONLY for students with an international degree)